Zebradil/rustotpony/README.md

 ### Choose your password wisely

-At the very first run `totp` asks for a password for a new database.
-It's located at `$HOME/.rustotpony/db.json` (don't be confused by `json` extension, actually, it's a binary file).
+At the very first run, `totp` asks for a password for a new database.
+It's located at `$HOME/.rustotpony/db.json` (don't be confused by `json` extension it's a binary file in fact).
 If you forget the password or want to change it, you have to remove `$HOME/.rustotpony` directory.
-It's not convenient, but I'm going to improve usablity and an option for changing password.
+It's not convenient, but I'm going to improve usability and add a command for changing the password.

 ### Basic scenario

-1. Retrieve a secret key from your TOTP provider (it must be encoded with base32, for example: `GEZDGMZSGE2TKCQ=`)
+1. Retrieve a secret key from your TOTP provider (it must be encoded with base32, for example, `GEZDGMZSGE2TKCQ=`)

-    ```sh
+    ```shell
     $ # Creating a fake secret key for demo purposes
     $ echo 123321555 | base32
     GEZDGMZSGE2TKNIK
     ```

 1. Add new generator with `totp add <NAME>` (you will be asked for a secret and a password)

-    ```sh
+    ```shell
     $ # Adding a new TOTP generator
     $ totp add demo
     Enter your secret code:
     Enter your database pass:
     New application created: demo
     ```

-    If it's not the first run, you'll be asked for password twice: for opening database and for saving it.
+    If it's not the first run, you'll be asked for a password twice: for opening the database and for saving it.

 1. Use `totp list` to check your secrets

-    ```sh
+    ```shell
     $ # Listing all secrets in the database
     $ totp list
     Enter your database pass:
     +------+------------------+----------+
     | name | key              | username |
     +------+------------------+----------+
     | demo | GEZDGMZSGE2TKNIK |          |
     +------+------------------+----------+
     ```

-1. Use `totp dash` or just `totp` for realtime dashboard
+1. Use `totp dash` or just `totp` for real-time dashboard

-    ```sh
+    ```shell
     $ # Display real-time dashboard with all generators
     $ totp
     Enter your database pass:
     Welcome to RusTOTPony realtime dashboard!
 Press ^C to quit.
     [=============================================               ]
     009216 demo
     ```

-1. After hitting ^C it'll cleanup the dashboard
+1. After hitting ^C it'll clean up the dashboard

-    ```sh
+    ```shell
     $ totp
     Enter your database pass:
     I won't tell anyone about this 🤫
     ```